Indonesia Satellite Internet: Starlink's 17,000-Island Opportunity and Three Structural Constraints

 | Starlink | Operational (licensed May 2024) | Residential + enterprise + maritime | Scale, performance, first-mover | Gateway constraints, policy ceiling |

-| Qianfan/Sailspace | No engagement yet | Wholesale/B2B/government | Political positioning, sovereign capital | Deployment timeline, reliability unproven |
+| Qianfan/Sailspace | No verifiable commercial contact | Wholesale/B2B/government | Political positioning, sovereign capital | Deployment timeline, reliability unproven |

 | OneWeb/Eutelsat | Not yet formally operational | Enterprise/maritime/government | Political neutrality, mature B2B model | Eutelsat financial pressure |

-| AST SpaceMobile | Insufficient satellites | MNO D2D | No terminal required, MNO partnership model | Constellation too small, 3–5 year horizon |
+| AST SpaceMobile | Insufficient constellation | MNO D2D | No terminal required, MNO partnership model | Constellation too small, 3–5 year horizon |

 | Telkomsat/Satria-1 | Operational (government project) | Government remote areas | Political endorsement, state asset | GEO latency, limited capacity |